apify/apify-docs-v2/sources/academy/platform/getting_started/apify_client.md

 </TabItem>
 </Tabs>

-Finally, we can collect the items in the dataset by using the **list items** function, then log them to the console.
+Finally, we can download the items in the dataset by using the **list items** function, then log them to the console.

 <Tabs groupId="main">
 <TabItem value="Node.js" label="Node.js">